 These type of products are more expensive than solvents and take a little more time to work on the product (chemically, not physically), but are much more safe for you and the environment.
 If you are cleaning the garage floor before laying down a floor covering such as roll out mats or interlocking tiles, then removal of old sealers are not necessary.

 The other method is to use a floor grinder.
 Special grinding heads are available for the purpose of removing mastic, paint, and sealers.
 While it can be a more dusty way of dealing with old sealers and paint, it does require less elbow grease than chemical strippers.
 It does cost more however.
 You can read more about using floor grinders for concrete here.

 One tool that can come in handy is a floor squeegee.
 These work great at moving large volumes of water out of the garage and for clearing water out of low spots.
 If you don’t have a squeegee an old push broom will help.
-You can find great prices on floor squeegees here from Amazon.
+You can find great prices on floor squeegees here at Amazon.

 One important note to make; if you are planning on acid etching your concrete in preparation for paint or an epoxy coating, then you still must clean your garage floor as stated above.
 Acid works by breaking down the surface of the concrete to expose the pores.
 It will not clean away dirt or remove oil.